-VI.
-Time Lines: The time lines are guidelines only and were established to provide a reasonable timeframe for processing complaints.
-The complaint will be as signed to one of the Committee members to determine whether the complaint, if true, would violate one or more areas of the Code of Ethics.
+- Time Lines: The time lines are guidelines only and were established to provide a reasonable timeframe for processing complaints.
+The complaint will be assigned to one of the Committee members to determine whether the complaint, if true, would violate one or more areas of the Code of Ethics.

 - The complainant will be notified of the decision of the Ethics Committee twenty one (21) days from receipt of the complaint.

-- The tutor is given fourteen (14) days to respond to the charges.
+- The coach is given fourteen (14) days to respond to the charges.

 - The Ethics Committee will review all information and determine whether violations are valid, the seriousness of the offense and will recommend a course of action.

-VII.
-Appeals: Once a tutor received notification that he/she has been found in violation of the Code of Ethics, he/she will have fourteen (14) days to appeal.
+- Appeals: Once a coach received notification that he/she has been found in violation of the Code of Ethics, he/she will have fourteen (14) days to appeal.

 - An appeal shall include: a letter stating the reasons for the appeal; extenuating circumstances concerning the violation; any new evidence in the case; and a request for a review of the situation.

-- A quorum of the Ethics Committee will review the appeal, render a decision, and notify the tutor of the decision within fourteen (14) days.
+- A quorum of the Ethics Committee will review the appeal, render a decision, and notify the coach of the decision within fourteen (14) days.

-VIII.
-Sanctions: The Ethics Committee will review the nature and severity of the violation and determine sanctions to be imposed:
+- Sanctions: The Ethics Committee will review the nature and severity of the violation and determine sanctions to be imposed — sanctions may include:

 - Revocation of Membership in the ACTP